Hasuzawa/central_repository/README.md

 This project features:
 - Next.js, Tailwind CSS.
 They have great synergy.
-- dynamic routing, static generation.
+- Dynamic routing, static generation.
 Any data that is static can and should be fetched and done at build time.
-- automatically generated Table of Content and project feeds.
+- Automatically generated Table of Content and project feeds.
-- dark mode.
+- Dark mode.
 Less eye fatigue, heat and energy for the same experience.
 - Figma prototype.
 First time using Figma.
 It has list, scrolling, page transition and interactive button.
 - cypress testing.
 I have used Jest before but cypress is even more powerful.
-- high accessibility.
+- High accessibility.
 The whole site can be navigated by [tab] and [enter/return] key alone.
 - CICD.
 GitHub actions for automated cypress testing and deployment.
+- Custom scrollbar.
+Minimalistic style.
+Most CSS properties have no effect.
+I shall see if I can find way to use it to its extreme in the future.

 ## Wireframe/Prototype